Department of Music & Entertainment Industry Studies

 Department Of Theatre, Film, And Video Production

-The Department of Theatre, Film, & Video Production offers students the opportunity to become knowledgeable about working in both Theatre and Film while delving into their special area of interest.
+The Department of Theatre, Film, & Video Production offers students the opportunity to become knowledgeable about working in Film & Video Production while delving into their special area of interest.
 Faculty work with students to develop their artistic abilities and technical skills.

 Department of Visual Arts